When is Dracula on TV? What happen’s in the new adaptation? Who’s in the cast?

 The sequence has since launched a first-look at Bang in character – and it’s bloody creepy:

-And Bang gained’t be alone, with the Dracula crew confirming that actors Joanna Scanlan, Chanel Cresswell, Matthew Beard, Lydia West, Dolly Wells, John Heffernan, Lujza Richter and Morfydd Clark, Paul Brennen, Sofia Oxenham, John McCrea, Phil Dunster and Millicent Wong could be becoming a member of the drama in numerous roles, alongside co-writer Gatiss, who beforehand expressed an curiosity in enjoying Dracula’s henchman Renfield.
+And Bang received’t be alone, with the Dracula crew confirming that actors Joanna Scanlan, Chanel Cresswell, Matthew Beard, Lydia West, Dolly Wells, John Heffernan, Lujza Richter and Morfydd Clark, Paul Brennen, Sofia Oxenham, John McCrea, Phil Dunster and Millicent Wong could be becoming a member of the drama in varied roles, alongside co-writer Gatiss, who beforehand expressed an curiosity in taking part in Dracula’s henchman Renfield.

-“The part I’d like is obviously Renfield, the mad man,” he advised HEARALPUBLICIST in 2017.
+“The part I’d like is obviously Renfield, the mad man,” he instructed HEARALPUBLICIST in 2017.
 “That’s the best part.
 We’ll see.”

-“It’s so exciting to see an amazing new cast start to assemble, I hope Claes doesn’t eat them all,” Moffat mentioned of the brand new forged.
+“It’s so exciting to see an amazing new cast start to assemble, I hope Claes doesn’t eat them all,” Moffat stated of the brand new forged.

 “I’m running out of childhood dreams to come true,” added Gatiss.
 “And what a delight to join this fantastic cast.
 The children of the night!”